codex-storage/outsourcing-Reed-Solomon/docs/Overview.md

 The core principle behind this idea is the distance amplification property of Reed-Solomon codes.

-The concept is simple: If we encode $K$ data symbols into $N$ code symbols, then for the data to be irrecoverably lost, you need to lose at least $N-K+1$ symbols (it's a bit more complicated with data corruption, but let's ignore that for now).
-In a typical case of $N=2K$, this means that checking just one randomly chosen symbol gives you approximately $p\approx 1/2$ probability of detecting data loss.
+The concept is simple: If we encode $K$ data symbols into $N>K$ code symbols, then for the data to be irrecoverably lost, you need to lose at least $N-K+1$ symbols (it's a bit more complicated with data corruption, but let's ignore that for now).
+In a typical case of $N=2K$, this means that checking just one randomly chosen symbol gives you approximately $p\approx 1/2$ probability of detecting _data loss_.

+Technical remark: Obviously the (encoded) data can be still corrupted.
+The idea here is that even if there is corruption or loss, in theory the provider _could_ reconstruct the original data _if they wanted_, hence the _data itself_ is in principle not lost.

 ### Outsourcing to the provider

 In "old Codex", this encoding (together with the network-level erasure coding) was done by the client before uploading.

-However, it would be preferable to outsource the local encoding to the providers, for several reasons:
+However, it would preferable to outsource the local encoding to the providers, for several reasons:

 - the providers typically have more computational resources than the clients (especially if the client is for example a mobile phone)
 - because the network chunks are hold by different providers, the work could be distributed among several providers, further decreasing the per-person work